JimTyrrell/AP-Computer-Science-Help/README.md

 4. Install the Java Extension
 5. Install the Maven Extension

 When making a program you need to decide on the nouns, i.e. the variables that will hold state.
-You also need to think about the verbs, or the things that will give live to your program.
+You also need to think about the verbs, or the things that will give life to your program.

 Use good objected oriented design tradecraft when designing your object.
  - Think about the constructor and the value/s that should be passed in.